EAA ARC International PhD Visit Scheme

 - Erasmus University, Rotterdam

-- ESSEC Business School Paris
+- ESSEC Business School Paris (subject to a visit fee)

 - Frankfurt School of Finance and Management